 The Council maintains a significant debt portfolio.
 Whilst the cash flow procedures above are considered against the refinancing risk procedures, longer-term risk to the Council relates to managing the exposure to replacing financial liabilities as they mature.
 Instead, the risk is that the authority will be bound to replenish a significant proportion of its borrowings at a time of unfavourable interest rates.
-Existing long term debt is repayable between 1 and 15 years ahead and over 40 years ahead.
-The approved treasury indicator limits for the maturity structure of debt and the limits placed on investments placed for greater than one year in duration are the key parameters used to address this risk.
+The Council approved treasury and investment strategies address the main risks and the Council's accountancy team address the operational risks within the approved parameters.
+The main indicator to address this risk establishes limits for the maturity structure of debt and the limits placed on investments placed for greater than one year in duration.